reflection-1/handoff/README.md

 The scenario is inspired by familiar retail and student-team workflows, but every name and handoff in the demo is fictional.

-The interface also brings in interaction-design ideas from SIAT: scannable hierarchy, visible system status, distinct workflow states and accessible feedback.

 ## what it does

 - creates structured shift-handoff notes with an area, owner, shift and priority